weaversa/cryptol-course/labs/SAW/SAW.md

 ## Assumptions and Lemmas

 Only functions with implementations in the bitcode can be verified.
-If one imports a function from a library, then that implementation will not be present in the bitcode generated as above.
-Instead of verifying these library functions we can use contracts to assume their behavior.
+If a function is imported from an external library, that function's implementation is defined elsewhere.
+As such, the implementation will not be present in the generated bitcode.
+Instead of verifying these library functions, we can use contracts to assume their behavior.

 For example, the height of
 [height-balanced binary
 trees](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree)
 on n nodes is given by the ceiling of `log(n)`.
-In C we might try to implement this using
+In C, we might try to implement this using

 ```C
 #include <math.h>